-The clearance of ondansetron in pediatric patients aged 1 month to 4 months is slower and the half-life is \sim 2.5- fold longer than patients who are aged > 4 to 24 months.
-As a precaution, it is recommended that patients younger than 4 months receiving this drug be closely monitored [see Clinical Pharmacology (12.3)].
-8.5 Geriatric Use dosage adjustment is recommended [see Clinical Pharmacology (12.3)].
+4 months is slower and the half-life is ~2.5-fold longer than patients who are aged > 4 to 24 months.
+As a precaution, it is recommended that patients younger than 4 months receiving this drug be closely

-Of the total number of subjects enrolled in cancer chemotherapy-induced and postoperative nausea and vomiting US- and foreign-controlled clinical trials, 862 were aged 65 years and older.
+Of the total number of subjects enrolled in cancer chemotherapy induced and postoperative nausea and vomiting US- and foreign-controlled clinical trials, 862 were aged 65 years and older.
 No overall differences in safety or effectiveness were observed between subjects 65 years and older and younger subjects.
 A reduction in clearance and increase in elimination half-life were seen in patients older than 75 years compared with younger subjects [see Clinical Pharmacology (12.3)].
 There were an insufficient number of patients older than 75 years of age and older in the clinical trials to permit safety or efficacy conclusions in this age-group.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
-Dosage adjustment not needed in patients over the age of 65.
-8.6 Hepatic Impairment n patients with severe hepatic impairment (Child-Pugh score of 10 or greater), clearance is reduced and apparent volui of distribution is increased with a resultant increase in plasma half-life [see Clinical Pharmacology (12.3)].
-In such patien a total daily dose of 8 mg should not be exceeded [see Dosage and Administration (2.3)].
-Although plasma clearance is reduced in patients with severe renal impairment (creatinine clearance < 30 mL/min), no
+Dosage adjustment is not needed in patients over the age of 65.

+In patients with severe hepatic impairment (Child-Pugh score of 10 or greater), clearance is reduced and apparent volume of distribution is increased with a resultant increase in plasma half-life Isee Clinical Pharmacology (12.3)].
+In such patients, a total daily dose of 8 mg should not be exceeded [see Dosage and Administration (2.3)] Renal Impairment ment is recommended [see Clinical Pharmacology (12.3)]